QuoteNat/css-exercises/grid/03-grid-layout-3/README.md

 - The article columns should have a minimum value of 250px and a maximum of 1fr unit
 - The article element has a gap of 15px
 - The card elements inside the article container have a height of 200px
-- The header and footer span across both columns
+- The header and footer span across both columns V
 - The sidebar only spans across the first column
 - The nav and article elements only span across the second column